open-feature/java-sdk-contrib/tools/flagd-http-connector/README.md

 The implementation is using Java HttpClient.

 ## Use cases and benefits
-* flagd installation is not required, working independently.
+* flagd installation is not required, the Http Connector works independently.
   Minimizing infrastructure and DevOps overhead - no extra containers required.
 * Low latency by fetching data directly in-process.
 * Decreased external network traffic from the HTTP source, even without a standalone flagd container or proxy,